Sydney man denies choking, raping teen - Shepparton News

 Defence barrister Anthony Bellanto QC argued the pair engaged in consensual sex and said there was "a denial of any mistreatment of this young lady".

-The first alleged rape is said to have happened at the girl's Rosebery home in September 2018.
+The first alleged rape is said to have happened at the girl's suburban Sydney home in September 2018.

 Ms Turner told the court Goldman pushed her onto her bed, pulled up her dress, tried to kiss her and asked for sex.